CUNY Becas 2016

 - Completed application form

-- Two essays: a personal statement and a financial statement (1 page each)
+- Two essays: a personal statement and a financial statement (one page max each)

-- A letter of recommendation and recommendation form (emailed by your recommender)
+- A letter of recommendation and recommendation form (submitted by your recommender to this link)

 For undergraduate students, the scholarship will be disbursed to the recipient's CUNY campus in two equal installments over the Fall 2015 and Spring 2016 semesters.
 For graduate students, the scholarship will be disbursed to the recipient's CUNY campus in one full installment.
 Failure to comply with the following conditions may result in the suspension or revocation of scholarship awards: